Today’s Tango Thought 125: The Non-Gender Cabeceo.

 Most people can benefit from having their experience augmented by leading or following a dancer like themselves.
 It is an eye-opening and very humbling experience, assuming they’re able to hear the information that is being shared back to them.
 How’s that ?
 Imagine following a Lead who uses their arms, their hands, to force them to do X, Y, and Z. More than likely they’ll get the hint that they don’t like that.
-Imagine leading a Follower that anticipates, or auto-completes an ocho with being led to do so, or the auto-cross follower, or the auto boleo every other step where there’s space to do it, or hangs, or uses their hands and arms for stabilization, but doesn’t know it.
+Imagine leading a Follower that anticipates, or auto-completes an Ocho with being led to do so, or the auto-cross follower, or the auto boleo every other step where there’s space to do it, or hangs, or uses their hands and arms for stabilization, but doesn’t know it.
 This experience can be very illuminating, a window on your experience of dancing that can for all intent change how you perceive the dance and how you respond to the dance, and more than likely will force you to revisit every preconceived notion about how YOU dance!
-And that is the beginning of change in you, right there.
+And that is the beginning of a change in you, right there.
 But there’s a flaw in this progression of ideas, it’s that in order for this stuff to work, you a.) must to be ready to hear it. and you must b.) have someone that can tell you that you’re generating these things as feedback!
-Without that feedback loop, there’s every possibility that the you’ll think you’re doing just fine.
+Without that feedback loop, there’s every possibility that you’ll think you’re doing just fine.

 This experience is a perfect ‘mirror’, if you will, for which there is no other way to get this information.
 Because while feedback from someone else is insanely important, as is the act and practice of social dancing, as is class time, workshop time, and private lesson time, as well as solo practice time, the mere fact that you are actively pursuing both roles with equal and due diligence speaks volumes about you as a dancer and your level of commitment, not to mention it gives you a leg (no pun intended) on to your ‘perceived’ competition.
 So as far as a Non-Gender Cabeceo applies to Role-based dancing, it just creates the opportunity for this stuff to happen for you to learn, to grow, and to change as a dancer.